tksh164/hci-lab/docs/deploy-aks-on-ws2022-with-hcilab.md

 $vnet = New-AksHciNetworkSetting @params
 ```

-`$vnet` has the following values after execute the above.
+The `$vnet` has the following values after execute the above.

 ```powershell
 PS C:\> $vnet